-If you have connected an external keyboard to your Chromebook then you can take a screenshot by pressing Ctrl and F5 at once.
-It works similar to the native Chromebook shortcut, but you need to press F5 in place of the overview button.
+If you have connected an external keyboard to your Chromebook, you can take a screenshot by pressing Ctrl + F5 at once.
+It works similarly to the native Chromebook shortcut, but you need to press F5 in place of the overview button.

 2. Window Screenshot: Ctrl + Alt + F5

-Similarly, for a window screenshot using an external keyboard, press Ctrl, Alt, and F5.
-It will instantly take a screenshot of the current window.
+Similarly, for a window screenshot using an external keyboard, press Ctrl + Alt + F5.
+It will quickly take a screenshot of the current window on your Chromebook.

 3. Partial Screenshot: Ctrl + Shift + F5

-Lastly, press Ctrl, Shift, and F5 to take a partial screenshot using an external keyboard.
-The screen will dim automatically and then you can select a region easily.
+Lastly, press Ctrl + Shift + F5 to take a partial screenshot using an external keyboard.
+The screen will dim automatically and you can select a region easily.

 Frequently Asked Questions

-All screenshots on Chromebooks are saved under the “Downloads” folder.
-Just open the “Files” app and move to the “Downloads” folder and there you have it.
-If you want to change the screenshot location, you can do so from Settings -> Advanced -> Downloads -> Change.
+All screenshots on Chromebooks are saved in the “Downloads” folder.
+Just open the “Files” app and move to the “Downloads” folder, and there you have it.
+If you want to change the screenshot save location, you can do so from Settings -> Advanced -> Downloads -> Change.